 - The MVMA member(s) you are complaining against is asked to respond to the concern and provide all medical records related to the animal.
 They are provided with a copy of your complaint.

-- If any other veterinarians examined the animal or were involved in the case, they will be asked to provide any medical records and commentary the committee deems relevant.
+- If any other veterinarians examined the animal or were involved in the case, they will be asked to provide any medical records and commentary the complaints committee deems relevant.

 - The complaints committee will investigate the complaint, including accessing outside opinion where needed.

-- If the committee finds the MVMA member to be in breach of the Act or MVMA, by-laws, or Code of Ethics, it will take disciplinary action.
+- If the complaints committee finds the MVMA member to be in breach of the Act or MVMA, by-laws, or Code of Ethics, it will take disciplinary action.
 Please note that the Veterinary Medical Act specifies the types of disciplinary actions available to the committee.
 It does not permit the ordering of refunds or financial awards.

 - You will be given a written decision letter of the complaints committee’s findings including an explanation of their reasons.